 - --min_base_qual QUALITY: determines the filtering quality of the bases used in variant calling.
 Any base with quality less than QUALITY will be ignored.
 The default value is 10. - --prune_factor FACTOR: minimum pruning factor in local assembly; paths with fewer supporting kmers than FACTOR will be pruned from the graph.
 The default value is 2. - --pcr_indel_model MODEL: PCR indel model used to weed out false positive indels more or less aggressively.
-The possible modes are': NONE (used for PCR free samples), and HOSTILE, AGGRESSIVE and CONSERVATIVE, in order of decreasing aggressiveness.
+The possible modes are: NONE (used for PCR free samples), and HOSTILE, AGGRESSIVE and CONSERVATIVE, in order of decreasing aggressiveness.
 The default value is CONSERVATIVE. - --min_init_tumor_lod NUMBER: minimum tumor log odds in the initial pass calling variants.
 The default value is 2.0. - --min_tumor_lod NUMBER: minimum tumor log odds in the final call of variants.
 The default value is 3.0. - --min_normal_lod NUMBER: minimum normal log odds used to check that the tumor variant is not a normal variant.
 The default value is 2.2. - --tumor_contamination_frac NUMBER: estimation of the contamination fraction on the tumor sample from other samples.
 The default value is 0. - --normal_contamination_frac NUMBER: estimation of the contamination fraction on the normal sample from other samples.
 The default value is 0. - --germline_vcf VCF: location of the VCF containing the population allele frequency. - --default_af AF: determines the af value for alleles not found in the germline vcf.
 The default value is: 0.001. - --max_germline_af AF: determines the maximum germline allele frequency in tumor-only model.
-The default value is 0.01. - --call_pon_sites: determines whether to call candidate variants even if they are present in the Panel of Normal input. - --bam_output OUTPUT_BAM: output a BAM file containing modified reads after the local reassembly done by the variant calling.
-This option should only be used in conjunction with a small bed file for troubleshooting purposes.
+The default value is 0.01. - --call_pon_sites: determines whether to call candidate variants even if they are present in the Panel of Normal input.

+- --bam_output OUTPUT_BAM: output a BAM file containing modified reads after the local reassembly done by the variant calling.
+This option should only be used in conjunction with a small bed file for troubleshooting purposes. - --trim_soft_clip: determines whether soft clipped bases in the reads should be excluded from the variant calling.